chrisfield/react-form-composer/stories/introduction/simple-form.md

 Form frameworks typically come with these built-in.
 Many also include component specific code like `if (type === "checkbox") {/* do checkbox stuff */}`

-`redux formkit` takes an alternative approach: it provides just one ui-component - `Field` together with an api that aims to make it easy for you to define any other ones you want.
+`react-form-composer` takes an alternative approach: it provides just one ui-component - `Field` together with an api that aims to make it easy for you to define any other ones you want.

 This makes for a smaller, cleaner codebase, it leaves you in control over your own ui-components and, with example ui-components, it is still quick and easy to get started.